 Usually, fleas would come directly from the external environment, like a flea-infested garden or park.
 The larvae that hatch from the cocoons jumps straight onto your pet.
 If your pet’s fleas are gotten from outside – they are called hitch-hikers.

-However, if fleas are coming from your home, then you have a home pest infestation, and that you have to call a pest control expert to perform a pest inspection, and complete a pest treatment at your property.
+However, if fleas are coming from your home, then you have a home pest infestation, and that you have to call a pest control expert to perform a pest inspections Brisbane, and complete a pest treatment at your property.

 How Does Home Infestation happen?